Law of the European Union: Treaties

 As the European Union has grown from 6 to 27 member states, a clear procedure for accession of members is set out in TEU article 49.
 The European Union is only open to a "European" state which respects the principles of "human dignity, freedom, democracy, equality, the rule of law, and respect for human rights, including the rights of persons belonging to minorities".
-Countries whose territory is wholly outside the European continent cannot therefore apply.
-(Note: Island territories geographically outside the EU, but politically within include Madeira, the Canary Islands and the French overseas departments.
+Countries whose territory is wholly outside the European continent cannot therefore apply, (Note: Island territories geographically outside the EU, but politically within include Madeira, the Canary Islands and the French overseas departments.
 The Faroe Islands are expressly excluded from EU law.
-Specific provisions are made for others, like Åland, and Saint-Pierre-et-Miquelon.)
+Specific provisions are made for others, like Åland, and Saint-Pierre-et-Miquelon.) although Malta and Cyprus (which sit entirely on the African or Asian continental plates) have been accepted as members.
 Nor can any country without fully democratic political institutions which ensure standards of "pluralism, non-discrimination, tolerance, justice, solidarity and equality between women and men prevail".
 Article 50 says any member state can withdraw in accord "with its own constitutional requirements", by negotiated "arrangements for its withdrawal, taking account of the framework for its future relationship with the Union".
 This indicates that the EU is not entitled to demand a withdrawal, and that member states should follow constitutional procedures, for example, through Parliament or a codified constitutional document.
 Once article 50 is triggered, there is a two-year time limit to complete negotiations, a procedure which would leave a seceding member without any bargaining power in negotiations, because the costs of having no trade treaty would be proportionally greater to the individual state than the remaining EU bloc.